 This can be used to check whether the correct window is selected at all times (in the case of telephone support, for example).

 4. General operation

-A touch panel is used for the operation and programming of this controller.
+Four keys are used for the operation and programming of this controller.

 Details are provided below about the general arrangement of the screen, the meaning of the various "keys" and the general display /input windows.